1.1 The Union shall be called the "Somerset Golf Union"

 3.4.1 The Club agrees to recognise the Royal & Ancient Golf Club of St Andrews as the ruling body of Amateur Golf and shall abide by the Rules of Golf and Amateur Status as laid down from time to time by the R&A.

-3.4.2 The Club agrees to comply with the Council of National Golf Unions ‘Unified Handicapping System (and any conditions imposed within the Scheme by the English Golf Union Ltd).
+3.4.2 The Club agrees to comply with the World Handicapping System (WHS) and any conditions imposed within the Scheme by the English Golf Union.

 3.4.3 The Club agrees to comply with the Constitution and Rules of the England Golf and of its County Union as published from time to time.

 3.5 Subscriptions to England Golf and County Union

 3.5.1 The Club shall pay all subscriptions due to the County Union and to England Golf in respect of every male playing member of whatever category.

 3.6 Disciplinary Powers

 3.6.1 The Club shall duly exercise the disciplinary powers delegated to them under the England Golf Constitution.